srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     sudo vi /etc/iotedge/config.yaml
     ```

+    > **Note**: Again, you can use another editor if you wish.

 1. Locate the **Edge device hostname** section within the file.
 Update the **hostname** value to be set to the **DNS name** set previously for the Public IP Address of the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** virtual machine.

+    > **Note**: If you did not save the name, you can find it in the **Overview** pane of the virtual machine.
+You can even copy it from there to paste into the Cloud Shell window.

     The resulting value will look similar to the following: